intelligenceforgood/docs/book/config/settings.md

 2. When adding or changing a setting, update `src/i4g/settings/config.py`, extend `tests/unit/settings/`, and rerun `python scripts/export_settings_manifest.py` (pass `--docs-repo ../docs` when the docs checkout is available) before committing.
 3. Store credentials in `.env.local` or Secret Manager rather than committing secrets here; laptop runs can source the file via `direnv` or the built-in dotenv loader.
 4. Keep `I4G_ENV=local` for sandbox testing; other values assume GCP services (Firestore, Cloud Storage, Vertex AI) are reachable.
-5. Machine-readable manifests live next to this page (`docs/config/settings_manifest.{json,yaml}` in proto, `config/settings.yaml` in the docs site) for automation and CI validation.
+5. Machine-readable manifests live next to this page (`docs/config/settings_manifest.{json,yaml}` in core, `config/settings.yaml` in the docs site) for automation and CI validation.

-This catalog is assembled by `proto/scripts/export_settings_manifest.py` directly from `src/i4g/settings/config.py`.
+This catalog is assembled by `core/scripts/export_settings_manifest.py` directly from `src/i4g/settings/config.py`.
 The descriptions below are automatically generated—do not hand-edit them; change the implementation defaults and rerun the exporter instead.

 | Section | Setting | Env Vars | Type | Default | Description |
 | --- | --- | --- | --- | --- | --- |